➡️ Jump to Recipe ⬅️

 Acorn squash are in season in the autumn months along with spaghetti squash, delicata, butternut, pumpkin, kabocha, etc. The acorn squash are excellent sources of vitamins A and C, minerals, and fiber.
 Plus, they’re delicious!
 They have a silky, buttery, nutty flavor that lends well to roasting.

-This stuffed acorn squash recipe is very adaptable: You can make it with wild rice; exclude the rice and make it paleo; or exclude the sausage and make it vegetarian.
+This stuffed acorn squash recipe is very adaptable: You can make it with wild rice; or exclude the rice and make it paleo; or exclude the sausage and make it vegetarian.
 You can make it vegan by leaving out the cheese and just using a wild rice and veggie stuffing.

 Easy Stuffed Acorn Squash